Author: Chihuahua Zero

 “All right.”
 She looked beyond the fence.
 Sirens blared in a distance; a typical sound around the hospitals.
 “So, are you nervous?”

 “Of course.”
 I took a long sip, smearing the frost surrounding the glass.
 The coldness calmed my jitteriness.
-“I prefer not having Mom and I host for an exchange student, but I just throw this away.
-Mom expects me to look after him.”
+I then lowered the root beer and looked her in the eye.
+“I prefer not having Mom and I host for an exchange student, but I feel like I can’t push this away.
+Mom expects me to look after him, and she would be disappointed otherwise.”

 “I asked myself that for a while.”
 I took another sip.
 “It was after ‘The Owl’ went viral.
 She was in an artist high and I couldn’t be selfish.”